stainlezzking/TEXT-BOOK/README.md

-I was in charge of solving the text book from the  first module to the last, they requested my expactise as they wanted to add the correct answers of all workings to the end of the textbook, to help class take easier corrections or as a way for student to confirm if their workings and answers are correct
+I was in charge of solving the text book from the  first module to the last, they requested my expactise as they wanted to add the correct answers of all workings to the end of the textbook, to help the class take easier corrections or as a way for student to confirm if their workings and answers are correct

-## My Role
-i was in charge of solving the exercises and making sure the answers i got were correct combining the exercises and arrange them well, how it should look on the text book was done by someone else

 ## QUALIFICATIONS
 > 7 years using microsoft word